 Assemble the Sloppy Joe Potatoes

-Cut the baked potatoes in half, and top with generous portions of the Sloppy Joes.
-Serve with the sour cream, green onions, and cabbage.
+- Cut the baked potatoes in half, and top with generous portions of the Sloppy Joes.
+Serve with the sour cream.